-The Company issues insurance contracts in the normal course of business, under which it accepts significant insurance risk from its policyholders.
-As a general guideline, the Company determines whether it has significant insurance risk, by comparing benefits payable after an insured event with benefits payable if the insured event did not occur.
+The Group issues insurance contracts in the normal course of business, under which it accepts significant insurance risk from its policyholders.
+As a general guideline, the Group determines whether it has significant insurance risk, by comparing benefits payable after an insured event with benefits payable if the insured event did not occur.
 Insurance contracts can also transfer financial risk.
-The Company issues life and non-life insurance to individuals and businesses.
+The Group issues life and non-life insurance to individuals and businesses.

 In the normal course of business, the Group uses reinsurance to mitigate its risk exposures.
 A reinsurance contract transfers significant risk if it transfers substantially all of the insurance risk resulting from the insured portion of the underlying insurance contracts, even if it does not expose the reinsurer to the possibility of a significant loss.
-All references to insurance contracts in the condensed consolidated interim financial information apply to insurance contracts issued or acquired and reinsurance contracts held unless specifically stated otherwise.
+All references to insurance contracts in the condensed consolidated interim financial information apply to insurance contracts less held unless specifically stated otherwise.

-The Company assesses its non-life insurance and reinsurance products to determine whether they contain distinct components which must be accounted for under another IFRS instead of under IFRS 17.
-After separating any distinct components, the Company applies IFRS 17 to all remaining components of the (host) insurance contract.
+The Group assesses its non-life insurance and reinsurance products to determine whether they contain distinct components which must be accounted for under another IFRS instead of under IFRS 17.
+After separating any distinct components, the Group applies IFRS 17 to all remaining components of the (host) insurance contract.